Schlesinger Library: History

 In 1905, Andrew Carnegie gave Radcliffe College $73,900 to build a library.
 Henry Forbes Bigelow, a Boston architect, was hired to design the library which was built in 1906.

 On August 26, 1943, the Radcliffe College alumna Maud Wood Park '98, a former suffragist, donated her collection of books, papers, and memorabilia on female reformers to Radcliffe.
 This grew into a research library called the Women's Archives, It was renamed in 1965 in honor of Elizabeth Bancroft Schlesinger (1886-1977) and her husband Arthur M. Schlesinger (1888-1965), as they were strong supporters of the library's mission.

-Arthur was a noted historian and author who had taught at Harvard University for thiry years (1924-1954).
-Elizabeth was a noted feminist who was active in civic affairs and served on the library's advisory board.
+Arthur was a historian and author who taught at Harvard University for thiry years (1924-1954).
+Elizabeth was a feminist and civic activist and served on the library's advisory board.

 Purpose

 The Schlesinger Library exists to document women's lives and endeavors.
-Its wealth of resources reveals the wide range of women's activities at home in the United States and abroad from the early 19th century to the present day.
+Its resources document the range of women's activities at home in the United States and abroad from the early 19th century to the present day.